gebes/there/examples/middlewares/README.md

    return HttpResponseFunc(fn)
 }
 ```

-It is a trivial Recovere
+It is a trivial Recoverer.
+The only things you need to change are the types and the parameters. **There** provides you all the types required, so that you don't need to import "net/http".